Final report for NCWI19-001

 SARE continues to support professional development and educator action for a wide range of sustainable agriculture practices and approaches that SARE helped initiate in Wisconsin, including organic agriculture, climate and energy, and local foods.
 In addition, the state SARE professional development program needs to be able to respond to emerging opportunities in sustainable agriculture.
 Offer PD scholarships and mini-grants and support for sustainable agriculture programming.

-(Short-term) 5 educators received scholarships to attend the Organic Farming Conference, the Indigenous Farming Conference, and the Carolina Meats Conference (focused on local markets for sustainably raised meat).
+(Short-term) In 2019 5 educators received scholarships to attend the Organic Farming Conference, the Indigenous Farming Conference, and the Carolina Meats Conference (focused on local markets for sustainably raised meat).
 Presentations and work groups on agriculture and climate change reached 5 to 10 educators.
 One mini-grant on industrial hemp production resulted in increased knowledge for 11 Extension educators and 1 technical college educator.
 More outreach to educators is planned for February.

 Educational & Outreach Activities